hashicorp/vagrant/docs/getting-started/boxes.md

 $ vagrant box add lucid32 http://files.vagrantup.com/lucid32.box
 {% endhighlight %}

-Installed boxes reside in `~/.vagrant/boxes`, and they are global to the current vagrant installation.
+Installed boxes are global to the current vagrant installation.
 This means that once the lucid32 box has been added, it can be used by multiple projects at the same time.
 Each project uses the box as a _base_ only, so once the project VM is created, modifications can be made without affecting other projects which may use the same box.